Blendify/blender-manual/trunk/blender_docs/manual/addons/io_stl.rst

 :Category: Import-Export
 :Author: Guillaume Bouchard (Guillaum)

-This format is uesful if you intend to import/export the files for CAD software.
+This format is useful if you intend to import/export the files for CAD software.
 It is also commonly used for loading into 3D printing software.

 .. warning::